Table of Contents

 Adjusting Status

-Individuals already living inside the United States can seek to change their status as a spouse of a United States citizen or Green Card holder.
-Spouses may adjustment their status by following the steps below:
+Individuals already living in the United States can seek to change their status as a spouse of a United States citizen or Green Card holder.
+Spouses may adjust their status by

 File an Immigrant Visa Petition and Change of Status Petition